Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Echeveria ‘Neon Breakers’

-Echeveria Neon Breakers showcases purple-pink frilly leaves arranged in a rosette on a short stalk.
+Echeveria Neon Breakers is a purple leaved succulent that showcases purple-pink frilly leaves arranged in a rosette on a short stalk.
 It produces many offsets, which makes charming tight clumps.

 Find out the best Clematis with blue flowers here